python-restx/flask-restx/CONTRIBUTING.rst

 Provide as much informations as possible to specify the issues:

-- the flask-restplus version used
+- the flask-restx version used
 - a stacktrace
 - installed applications list
 - a code sample to reproduce the issue